 You should demonstrate your interest in learning about interdependences in society and analyzing them using statistical methods, be committed to your studies, and be able to work independently.
 Apart from that, your application must include the following:

 The bachelor’s program in Political Science starts in the fall semester.
-Therefore, the University of Mannheim accepts applications every year between May 15 and July 15.
+Attention: The University of Mannheim accepts applications this year in theapplication period between 15 June and 31 July.
 You need to apply online.
-After that, you need to print the application form and send it by post to the Admissions Office of the University of Mannheim.
-Your letter must include any other documents required for your application and arrive at the university by July 15 at the latest.
 The University of Mannheim participates in the so-called dialog-oriented service procedure (DoSV).
 If you want to apply for admission to the first subject-specific semester of a program at the University of Mannheim, you must register for the DoSV at www.hochschulstart.de first.
 If you have any questions on the application process, please contact the Admissions Office.